bakercms/BakerCMS-Plugins/user_signin/readme.txt

-User Signin Plugin for Hotaru CMS
+User Signin Plugin for Baker CMS
 --------------------------------
 Created by: Nick Ramsay